-- a) If any of the conditions of this Certification (listed below) cannot be met; or - b) Total additional permanent impacts to streams (including stream relocations or restorations) greater than 40 linear feet at an existing stream impact location; or - c) Total temporary and permanent impacts to wetlands equal to or greater than one-tenth (1/10) of an acre; or - d) Any dewatering activity related to dam maintenance or removal; or - e) Any impacts to streams from excavation or dredging, except for projects qualifying for a Nationwide Permit 19; or - f) Any impacts to waters, or to wetlands adjacent to waters, designated as: ORW (including SAV), HQW (including PNA), SA, WS-I, WS-II, Trout, or North Carolina or National Wild and Scenic River, except for projects qualifying for a Nationwide Permit 3; or - g) Any impacts to coastal wetlands [15A NCAC 07H .0205], or Unique Wetlands (UWL); or - h) Any impact associated with a Notice of Violation or an enforcement action for violation(s) of NC Wetland Rules (15A NCAC 02H .0500), NC Isolated Wetland Rules (15A NCAC 02H .1300), NC Surface Water or Wetland Standards (15A NCAC 02B .0200), or State Regulated Riparian Buffer Rules (15A NCAC 02B .0200); or - i) Any impacts to subject water bodies and/or state regulated riparian buffers along subject water bodies in the Neuse, Tar-Pamlico, or Catawba River Basins or in the Randleman Lake, Jordan Lake or Goose Creek Watersheds (or any other basin or watershed with State Regulated Riparian Area Protection Rules [Buffer Rules] in effect at the time of application) unless: - i) The activities are listed as "EXEMPT" from these rules; or - ii) A Buffer Authorization Certificate is issued by the NC Division of Coastal Management (DCM); or - iii) A Buffer Authorization Certificate or a Minor Variance is issued by a delegated or designated local government implementing a state riparian buffer program pursuant to 143-215.23.
+- a) If any of the conditions of this Certification (listed below) cannot be met; or - b) Any permanent fill into or modification of wetlands and/or waters; or - c) Total temporary impacts to streams greater than 150 feet; or - d) Total temporary impacts to wetlands greater than 0.10 acre; or - e) Any stream relocation or stream restoration; or - f) Complete dewatering and drawdowns to a sediment layer related to pond/dam maintenance or removal; or - g) Any permanent impacts to waters, or to wetlands adjacent to waters, designated as: ORW (including SAV), HQW (including PNA), SA, WS-I, WS-II, Trout, or North Carolina or National Wild and Scenic River; or - h) Any permanent impacts to coastal wetlands [15A NCAC 07H .0205], or Unique Wetlands (UWL); or - i) Any impact associated with a Notice of Violation or an enforcement action for violation(s) of NC Wetland Rules (15A NCAC 02H .0500), NC Isolated Wetland Rules (15A NCAC 02H .1300), NC Surface Water or Wetland Standards (15A NCAC 02B .0200), or State Regulated Riparian Buffer Rules (15A NCAC 02B .0200); or - \ j) Any impacts to subject water bodies and/or state regulated riparian buffers along subject water bodies in the Neuse, Tar-Pamlico, or Catawba River Basins or in the Randleman Lake, Jordan Lake or Goose Creek Watersheds (or any other basin or watershed with State Regulated Riparian Area Protection Rules [Buffer Rules] in effect at the time of application) unless: - i.
+The activities are listed as "EXEMPT" from these rules; or - ii.
+A Buffer Authorization Certificate is issued by the NC Division of Coastal Management (DCM); or - iii.
+A Buffer Authorization Certificate or a Minor Variance is issued by a delegated or designated local government implementing a state riparian buffer program pursuant to 143-215.23.